 Triumph Internationals journey began in a barn in Germany in 1886.
 From here, the tiny German corset factory has grown into one of the world’s leading manufacturers of lingerie and underwear.
-A true global success story.
+Certainly a true global success story.

 Triumph today enjoys a presence in over 120 countries worldwide.
-For its brands Triumph and sloggi the company develops, produces and sells underwear, lingerie, sleepwear and swimwear Fusing excellent quality, unrivaled fit and the latest in fashionable design.
+For its brands Triumph and sloggi the company develops, produces and sells underwear, lingerie, sleepwear and swimwear Above all fusing excellent quality, unrivaled fit and the latest in fashionable design.

 The Early Years

 It all began in 1886 with just six employees and six sewing machines in a barn in Germany.
 From here Spiesshofer & Braun founders Johann Gottfried Spiesshofer and Michael Braun expanded to 150 employees in a few short years.

 Spiesshofer & Braun doesn’t really scream memorable.
 First of all recognising the fact that a brand should first and foremost be ‘memorable’, Spiesshofer and Braun rebrand to ‘Triumph’.
 Paris’s famous ‘Arc de Triomphe’ the inspiration.
 Following this the company quickly reached the position of the leading lingerie manufacturer in Europe.

 Following World War II production restarts.
 Product development is re-initiated.
 And from 1953 trading begins under the name ‘Triumph International’.
 Following this, expansion throughout Europe begins in earnest.
 Hence branches open in Belgium, the UK, Sweden, Italy, Finland, Norway, Denmark, Austria and the Netherlands.